 How Much Chlorine Should Be Added to a Storage Tank to Kill Bacteria?

-If you've been on well water for long, or have been reading this blog frequently, you already know that chlorine is one of the most effective disinfectant methods out there.
-It's low-cost, safe, and fairly easy to manage in water systems, making it the go-to for homeowners and municipal water districts alike.
-It's not just … Continue reading How Much Chlorine Should Be Added to a Storage Tank to Kill Bacteria?
+How Much Chlorine Should Be Added to Kill Bacteria in Storage Tanks?
+If you’ve been using well water for a long time or have read this blog frequently, you already know that chlorine is one of the most effective disinfectants.
+It’s low-cost, safe, and fairly easy to manage in water systems, making it the go-to … Continue reading How Much Chlorine Should Be Added to a Storage Tank to Kill Bacteria?

 Ozone Generator water treatment